topjer/python_profiling_overview/README.md

 ### timeit

-Now is the time where you might want to further test the runtimes of individual statements, e.g. to see which statement in the while condition is more expensive.
+Now is the time, where you might want to further test the runtimes of individual statements, e.g. to see which statement in the while condition is more expensive.
 Is it `abs(z) < 2` or `n < maxiter`?

 For that purpose, we can use [timeit](https://docs.python.org/3/library/timeit.html#)